 The Akatarawa Attack is a Mountain Bike Rogaine, usually set in the rugged wilds of the Akatarawa ranges north of Wellington.
 A full day's challenge for any keen mountain biker - its your chance to ride a variety of tracks from 4WD to single track at your own pace.
 Its a mountain bike race with a difference and where you get to choose your own course.
 A race where the fastest and fittest are more often out witted by sly and cunning.
 Are you up for the Adventure?

 (To retain the mystique of the rugged ranges, every SECOND year it runs outside the Aka's.
-2017 is a NOT THE AK ATTACK year.
-The website stays the same from year to year though.
-As last year, you can dump your bikes and run, if you think that will be an advantage.
+But 2018 goes BACK INTO THE AKA's The website stays the same from year to year though.
+As in recent years, you can dump your bikes and run, if you think that will be an advantage.
 In fact, YOU CAN DO THE WHOLE EVENT WITHOUT A BIKE!.
 Who will win?
 Bikers or runners?)

 How Does it Work?

 The Ak Attack is a navigation adventure for teams of 2 to 5 riders.
 Points are scored by visiting locations marked on a map within your chosen time period of 4 or 8 hours.
 A team of volunteers have visited and plotted lots of new and some previously un-documented tracks in the area for you to seek out.
 The detailed map marked with the location of the points is provided on the day.

 The area is rugged and parts are remote, this is a hard day therefore the minimum age is 16 and teams of two or more members are compulsory and must race and visit the control points together.
 You will need to be able to deal with simple bike repairs and if necessary be prepared to hike home!
 There's a list of compulsory gear items that must be carried by each team.
 (NB the minimum age may be waived for the 4hr section at the organisers' discretion.
 Form an orderly queue bearing gifts.)